Counselling gave busy mum-of-four Liz a time and a place where her feelings were the most important ones in the room.

 The sessions were being run by BACP member Natasha Page, who runs This is Me Counselling in Nottingham.

-Natasha had secured Lottery funding so she could offer six free counselling sessions to mums with children aged under two.
+Natasha had secured funding from the National Lottery Community Fund so she could offer six free counselling sessions to mums with children aged under two.

 Liz added: “I couldn’t have afforded to go counselling otherwise, so I got in touch with her.